 - Special Operations Forces.
 These forces consist of "Iraqi Counter Terrorist Forces" (ICTF) and a "Commando Battalion."
 The forces are given 12 weeks of training, mostly by Jordanian officers in Jordan.
-Several hundred are estimated to have been trained or equipped, and the goal is 2,000. - Air Force.
+The Defense Department says that there are 1,300 of these forces as of October 2005. - In the fall of 2005, MNSTC-I formed four "Strategic Infrastructure Battalions" (about 3,000 personnel) to protect oil pipelines, electricity infrastructure, and other facilities. - Air Force.
 It currently has about 200 personnel of its goal of 500, manning four squadrons.
-Because the Saddam-era air force was destroyed in the various wars with the United States, the new Air Force only flies nine helicopters, three C-130s, and eight propeller observation aircraft.
-The UAE has said it would supply the Iraqi Air Force with some additional unspecified combat aircraft.
+Because the Saddam-era air force was destroyed in the various wars with the United States, the new Air Force only flies nine helicopters, three C-130s, and 14 propeller observation aircraft.
+The UAE has said it would supply the Iraqi Air Force with some additional unspecified combat aircraft, and Jordan is considering providing 12 UH-1 helicopters.
 About \$28 million in FY2004 funds was allocated for Iraqi Air Force airfields (of those funds for the Iraqi Army, above).
 Pilots undergo up to six months of training. - Navy.
 This service has 700 operational personnel, roughly its target size.
 It has a "Patrol Boat Squadron" and a "Coastal Defense Regiment."
 It is equipped with five patrol boats, with six more to be delivered, 24 Fast Aluminum Boats to patrol Iraq's waterways (out to the 12-mile international water boundary in the Persian Gulf) to prevent smuggling and infiltration.
 In March 2005, it took control of its own naval base at Umm Qasr and, as of July 2005, U.S. Navy personnel have turned over responsibility for Iraq's Basrah port and Khor Al Amaya oil terminals.
-The Royal Australian Navy is training some of the Iraqi navy personnel. - Military Training.64 U.S. training takes place at Taji, north of Baghdad; Kirkush, near the Iranian border; and Numaniya, southeast of Baghdad.
-All 26 NATO countries are participating in the NATO Training Mission-Iraq (NTM-I),65 which will open a new headquarters later in September at Rustamiya, near Baghdad.
+The Royal Australian Navy is training some of the Iraqi navy personnel. - Military Training.59 U.S. training takes place at Taji, north of Baghdad; Kirkush, near the Iranian border; and Numaniya, southeast of Baghdad.
+All 26 NATO countries are participating in the NATO Training Mission-Iraq (NTM-I),60 which open a new headquarters in September 2005 at Rustamiya, near Baghdad.
 As of September 2005, 151 NATO trainers are in Iraq, according to NATO officials in Baghdad, with the goal of 300 trainers eventually.
-About 1,000 Iraqi officers are to be trained there each year.
-Additional Iraqi officers are being trained (under NTM-I) at NATO facilities in Norway, Germany, and Italy.
-Other countries performing training under bilateral agreements are Jordan (1,500 Iraqi officers trained at Zarqa Military College), Egypt (146 officers), and Poland.
-A number of other countries, such as Spain, Turkey, France (police), Malaysia, and Morocco, have offered military training, but the offers were not responded to by Iraq.
-On June 2, 2005, U.S. forces turned over a military training base in Kirkuk to Iraqi control.
+About 1,000

-64 For information on foreign contributions to the training of the ISF, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction.
+59 For information on foreign contributions to the training of the ISF, see CRS Report RL32105, Post-War Iraq: Foreign Contributions to Training, Peacekeeping, and Reconstruction, by Jeremy Sharp and Christopher Blanchard.

-65 France, Belgium, Greece, Spain, Luxembourg, and Germany had previously declined to send troops to Iraq to participate in the NTM-I, although some of these countries were providing bilateral training outside Iraq.
+60 France, Belgium, Greece, Spain, Luxembourg, and Germany had previously declined to send troops to Iraq to participate in the NTM-I, although some of these countries were providing bilateral training outside Iraq.